sestaton/HMMER2GO/README.md

 **DEPENDENCIES**

 EMBOSS and HMMER version 3+ must be installed to use HMMER2GO.
-See the installing dependencies wiki page for instructions how to install these programs.
+See the [installing dependencies](https://github.com/sestaton/HMMER2GO/wiki/Installing-dependencies) wiki page for instructions how to install these programs.

 **INSTALLATION**

-Perl version 5.10 (or greater) must be installed to use HMMER2GO, and there are a couple of external modules required.
-If you have [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), installation can be done with a single command:
+Perl version 5.12 (or greater) must be installed to use HMMER2GO, and there are a couple of external modules required.
+If you have [cpanminus](https://metacpan.org/pod/App::cpanminus), installation can be done with a single command:

     cpanm git://github.com/sestaton/HMMER2GO.git